-On 6 April 2016 UKVI introduced new rules concerning who can apply to extend their visa from inside the UK.
-Some categories of students that were previosuly able to apply for a new visa in the UK now need to apply from their country of citizenship/residence.
+In 2016 the UKVI introduced new rules concerning who can apply to extend their visa from inside the UK.
+Some categories of students that were previously able to apply for a new visa in the UK now need to apply from their country of citizenship/residence.
 These include:

-- Students transferring from one institution to another (i.e. finishing the same course at a different University), unless their insitution's Tier 4 licence has been revoked.
+- Students transferring from one institution to another to finish the same course (but at a different University), unless their institution's Tier 4 licence has been revoked.

 - Students who need longer to complete the same course, e.g. you suspended your studies for medical reasons or have had an extension finish your Masters dissertation.

-- Some students who are changing courses, especially if the new course is longer in duration or will not finish by the time your current visa expires.
+- Some students who are changing courses within the same institution, especially if the new course is longer in duration or will not finish by the time your current visa expires.

-If you think you fall into any of these categories, please get in touch with us ain good time before your visa expires to discuss your options.
+If you think you fall into any of these categories, please get in touch with us in good time before your visa expires to discuss your options.

-PHD students who were given an extension can currently apply to extend their visas from inside the UK (*Information correct on 4th April 2017).
+Phd students who are given an extension can currently apply to extend their visas from inside the UK (*Information correct on March 2021).

-Before you start to complete the form, it will be useful to have all your supporting documents ready.
+Before you start to complete the online form, it will be useful to have all your supporting documents ready.
 Complete as much of the form as you can.
-If you are unsure how to answer any of the questions, leave it blank and ask the International Student Support Team when you come for your 'Check & Send' appointment (see below).
+If you are unsure how to answer any of the questions, leave it blank and ask the International Student Support Team when you come for your Checking appointment (see below).

 Who can help me with my application?

-The International Student Support Team offers a 'Check & Send' service for students applying to extend their visa in the UK.
-Once you have completed the online visa application form and collected all the required documents you can book an appointment for one of the International Student Support Officers to check your application.
-For more information about this service, read our 'Extending your Tier 4 visa in the UK' information sheet (see 'Essential Reading' above).
+The International Student Support Team offers a Checking service for students applying to extend their visa in the UK.
+Once you have mostly completed and saved the online visa application form and collected all the required documents, you can book an appointment for one of the International Student Support Officers to check your application.
+For more information about this service, read our 'Extending your Student visa in the UK' information sheet (see 'Essential Reading' above).

-When should I apply for a new Tier 4 visa?
+When should I apply for a new Student Visa?

-Continuing on the same course: You will need to request a new CAS from the Visa Compliance team if you need longer to complete your course.
-You can make the visa application when you have the new CAS.
-Please note that unless you are a PHD student or need a visa extension to repeat a module or re-sit exams, you will most likely need to apply for your new visa from outside the UK.
+Continuing on the same course: You will need to request a new CAS letter from the University Immigration Team if you need longer to complete your course.
+You can only make the visa application once you have the new CAS.
+Please note that unless you are a Phd student, or need a visa extension to repeat a module or re-sit exams, you will most likely need to apply for your new visa from outside the UK.

-Starting a new course at the same instituiton: You must not submit your application more than three months before the course start date written on your CAS.
-However, you must submit new visa application no later than 6 weeks after the new course start date (*Information correct on 4th April 2017)
+Starting a new course at the same institution: You must not submit your application more than six months before the course start date written on your CAS.
+However, you must submit the new visa application no later than 6 weeks after the new course start date.

 Changing university or college within the UK: You MUST apply for a new visa before you can register at the new institution.
-You do not need the new visa in your hand, but you must be able to show the new instituition that you have submitted your new visa application.
-This is because a Tier 4 visa is valid for one institution only.
-If you are transferring to another university to complete the same course, you will not be able to apply for your new visa from within the UK, unless your insitution's Tier 4 licence has been revoked.
+You do not need the new visa in your hand, but you must be able to show the new institution that you have submitted your new visa application.
+This is because a Student visa is valid for one institution only.
+If you are transferring to another university to complete the same course, you will not be able to apply for your new visa from within the UK, unless your institution's Tier 4 licence has been revoked.

-Our 'Extending your Tier 4 visa in the UK' information sheet gives a full list of the required supporting documents (see the 'How to Apply' tab).
+Our 'Extending your Student visa in the UK' information sheet gives a full list of the required supporting documents.
 You will need the same documents whether you apply via the University, or by yourself, or in person.
 The documents you need to start thinking about as early as possible are your CAS letter and financial documents.

 If you are a PhD student who requires an ATAS certificate, you will need to apply for a new ATAS if you extend your visa (even if it's for your writing up year).